tonyhu-x/exp/grad/mcgill-ling.typ

 is about exactly that.
-In this project, we are investigating individual differences in _language aptitude_ and _working memory_, and how these cognitive constructs predict gains in pronunciation proficiency for beginners learning French in a classroom setting.
+In this project, we are investigating individual differences in _language aptitude_ and _working memory_, and how these cognitive constructs predict gains in phonetic production abilities for beginners learning French in a classroom setting.
-With the help of Professor Steele, I designed a longitudinal study consisting of seven tasks, after carefully examining and synthesizing current literature on language aptitude, working memory, and related research methods.
+With the help of Professor Steele, I designed a longitudinal study consisting of seven tasks, after carefully examining and synthesizing current literature on language aptitude, working memory, and related research methods as well as tasks for eliciting both segmental and prosodic phenomena.
-I then completed two rounds of piloting before starting main data collection in the September of 2024.
+I then completed two rounds of piloting before starting the main data collection in the September of 2024.
 Furthermore, I reported preliminary findings from the first round of piloting in a 22-page research paper.